1982 World Snooker Championship: Semi-finals

 The semi-finals took place from 12 to 14 May, with both matches played over four sessions as the best-of-31 frames.
-White, by defeating Stevens in the quarter-finals, had become the youngest-ever player to reach a world championship semi-final.
+White, by defeating Stevens in the quarter-finals, had become the youngest-ever player to reach a world championship semi-final aged 20 years.
 Higgins, his opponent, won the opening frame of the match.
 White made breaks of 60 and 38, and won the second frame, before Higgins built a 4–1 lead.
 With breaks of 63, 69 and 44, White drew level at 4–4 by the end of the first session.
 White won the first four frames of the second session, compiling breaks of 69 in the first and 52 in the second.
 Higgins had a chance in the second frame but failed to pot the last red ball and conceded the frame.
 After the mid-session interval, Higgins made a break of 61 and won the 13th frame, and also took the 14th frame after White missed an easy black.
 After White missed a red ball, Higgins also won the next frame, ending the day one frame behind at 7–8.
 In the third session, White took three of the first four frames, compiling a break of 89 in the fourth of these to lead 11–8, Higgins then won the next three to level the match at 11–11 by the end of the session.